 Not only it doesn’t track, but it even also maintains privacy.
 Browsers are known to follow you even when you use them in private browsing mode.
 Apart from these, you can do a lot more using DuckDuckGo which is not possible using other search engines.

 It is one of the oldest Privacy based search engines which doesn’t harvest personal data.
 One of the most significant advantages is that they show the same search results as Google.
 The team behind Startpage pays Google to use their API, but make sure to remove all trackers and logs.

 When you click on the search result, you leave StartPage.
 It makes sure that websites do not get any data, track you.
 They call it the “Anonymous View” feature.
 You’ll find the element next to every search result.

 Based out of Switzerland, Swisscows have their server and data centers.
 These computers are geographically outside of the EU and the US.
 It makes sure none of these countries can access their servers under any law.
 While they do not store any data from the visitors, they do save the number of search requests daily.
 It helps them measure overall traffic to evaluate a breakdown of this traffic by language and mere overall statistics.

 It’s an open-source search engine that respects privacy.
-Technically it uses POST request on every browser which makes sure nothing is logged.
+Technically it uses POST requests on every browser which makes sure nothing is logged.
 If you are a bit into tech, and programming, you can create your custom engine module.

 Just like its name, the website renders an image of the site you wish to visit.
 It gives you the freedom to read or view what’s on the website without visiting them.
 While it doesn’t use any cookies, it uses HTML5 local storage to store your settings such as layout, region or safe search.